rpuntaie/blog/cryptocurrency_as_money.rst

   - By convincing others their behavior is a result and thus is of course later.
   - Otherwise one observes and anticipates the actions of others before they actually happen.
+    Predictable behavior is always losing in speculation.

+  Buy when price is minimum, sell when price is maximum.

   With slow competition:

-  - buy, when the price increases and
+  - buy, when the price starts to increase and
-  - sell, when it decreases
+  - sell, when it starts to decrease

-  But, with fast competition:
+  But, with fast competition, a minimum in local time, is already beyond the minimum, when the exchange serializes independent requests.
+  Then

   - buying, when the price falls and
   - sell when the price rises

-  Predictable behavior is always losing in speculation.

-Bots speculate faster and produce stability in human time frames.
+  Fast bot competition produces so small and fast vibrations that the currency seems stable for the human eye.

-A person can have its own avatar bot and their are bots in several levels.
+Let's envision a future time where every person has its own avatar bot and their are additional bots in several levels.

-But the ultimate demand is from humans.
+The ultimate demand is from humans, though.
 The avatar must see the human demand.
-For that currencies must be pegged to real assets.
+For that, currencies must be pegged to real assets.

 - Let's assume a currency pegged to a local electricity power station (LOCTRO).
 - The demand increases locally in space and time,